The Spotlight: A General Method for Discovering Systematic Errors in Deep Learning Models: Additional Results

 The spotlight is not a direct solution to the problem of systematic errors in deep learning models, instead fitting into a broader feedback loop of developing, auditing, and mitigating models.
 The spotlight is useful in the auditing stage of this loop, helping practitioners to discover semantically meaningful areas of weakness that they can then test in more depth and address through changes to their pipeline.
 Such a human-in-the-loop discovery process is critical to identify systematic failure modes in deep learning systems and mitigate them before they are able to cause harmful consequences in deployed systems.

+\paragraph{Potential social impacts.} The spotlight can be a useful addition to machine learning practitioners' toolboxes, augmenting their existing robustness tests.
+However, the spotlight can only show the existence of a systematic error, not prove that a model has none.
+It is possible that a practitioner could get a false sense of security if the spotlight turns up no significant issues -- perhaps because their model's biased representation hides an important issue, or because they miss a systematic error on visual inspection.
+On balance, the potential to uncover new issues outweighs the risk of believing there are none, especially when the spotlight is used in concert with other fairness or robustness methods.

-\paragraph{Potential Social Impacts.} It is conceivable that the spotlight could be used for debugging harmful AI systems, such as surveillance technology, to identify regimes under which these technologies fail and to further improve their efficacy.
+Additionally, it is conceivable that the spotlight could be used for debugging harmful AI systems, such as surveillance technology, to identify regimes under which these technologies fail and to further improve their efficacy.
 This is unavoidable: the spotlight is general enough to work on a wide range of model architectures, including those that might cause negative social impacts.
-Overall, the spotlight's main likely effect would be helping practitioners to increase the fairness and robustness of deployed deep learning systems and to gain confidence that their models to not systematically discriminate against coherent subpopulations of users.
+Overall, though, we do not see this as a likely use case; the spotlight's main likely effect would be helping practitioners to increase the fairness and robustness of deployed deep learning systems and to gain confidence that their models to not systematically discriminate against coherent subpopulations of users.

-\begin{ack} This work was supported by Compute Canada, a GPU grant from NVIDIA, an NSERC Discovery Grant, a DND/NSERC Discovery Grant Supplement, a CIFAR Canada AI Research Chair at the Alberta Machine Intelligence Institute, and DARPA award FA8750-19-2-0222, CFDA \#12.910, sponsored by the Air Force Research Laboratory.
-Addtionally, resources used in preparing this research were provided, in part, by NSERC, the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute \url{www.vectorinstitute.ai/\#partners}. \end{ack}